pblop/nc_imag/README.md

 If you've ever encountered that problem, then nc_imag is for you.

-Currently we support png images (via pnglode).
+Currently we support png (via pnglode) and jpeg (via jpeglib) images.
 But will support some more in the future.